 As do several others I have come to know, I have vivid memories of the Holocaust (Shoah) that can only be explained through reincarnation.
-These memories have had a profound impact on every aspect of my life since 1969.
+These memories have had a profound impact on every aspect of my life since 1969 when they began.
 As a religious Jew my understanding of these memories incorporates the doctrine known as gilgul neshamot (i.e. "the rolling of souls" from life to life).
 Even though much of Judaism accepts the idea of reincarnation, my memories are not based on religious teachings.
 They are based on the personal memories I have experienced since I was 12 years old.
 I could no more deny these experiences than I could reject the air I breath.
-In this piece I seek to share these memories.
+In this piece I seek to share these personal memories.

 - 8.4.2006: I am beginning to remember pieces of this interval.
 These hazy reflections are added in brackets at the appropriate place in the dream below.

 - 9.10.2009: This section of the dream has gradually become more clear to me and a few new insights have been added in this update.
 I will continue to included these in brackets because they are obviously later memories.

 - 03.25.2013: The aforementioned realizations have largely become seamlessly interwoven in the remembering and so the brackets have been removed.
 We're currently preparing to go to Israel.

 - 04.18.2013: I am convinced that on Thursday morning, April 18, 2013 I reached the end of the path referenced in the dream/memory as I first placed my hands on the Holy Kotel (the Western Wall of the once and future Jerusalem Temple).
 With this experience a new phase in my has life begun.